citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 - Phase 3: simplify the CityCoins contract design
 - Phase 4: update registration, mining and stacking flows

-Both phases help simplify the CityCoins protocol, and bring the ownership and execution of CityCoin contract updates into the DAO setup in Phase 2 of CCIP-012[^1].
+Both phases help simplify the CityCoins protocol, and bring the ownership and execution of CityCoin contract updates into the DAO created in Phase 2 of CCIP-012[^1].

 ## Specification